NetworkwithJosh/IT-Project/CustomerService/Handling-Difficult-Customers.md

 - **I validate their experience without encouraging further anger**
   *I see why this would be disruptive, especially with a deadline coming up.
 I appreciate your patience while I take a closer look.*

+- **I focus on the next step, clearly and calmly**
+  *We’ll begin by restarting your VPN connection and checking the access settings.
+I’ll walk you through the process.*
+---